Holýšov: History

 The first written mention of Holýšov is in a deed of Pope Gregory X from 1273.
 Transformation from a small village to a town began after 1897, when one of the biggest glassworks in Austria-Hungary were founded and the population significantly increased.
 The glassworks went bankrupt due to the world crisis in the 1930s.

 During World War II, Holýšov was occupied by Germany.
 The glassworks building was rebuilt to an ammunition factory.
 In 1944, two subcamps of the Flossenbürg concentration camp were founded: one for French, Polish, Russian and Jewish women, and one for Polish, Jewish, Czech and Russian men.
 The men's subcamp was presumably dissolved in January 1945, whereas the women's subcamp was liberated by Polish partisans in May 1945.
 After the German occupation, the town was restored to Czechoslovakia.

 In 1960, Holýšov obtained the town status.
 From 1 January 2021, Holýšov is no longer a part of Domažlice District and belongs to Plzeň-South District.

 Demographics

 Transport

-Holýšov is located on the international railway line Prague–Plzeň–Munich.
+Holýšov is located on the railway line Prague–Munich via Plzeň.